- Over time, the SERPs have become increasingly sophisticated, enabling carousels, rich snippets and shopping.

-- YouTube made online video a thing in 2005
+- YouTube took online video by storm in 2005.

 - Google introduced Universal Search in 2007.
-That feature combined local packs, related searches, images, videos, news, etc. in the main search results.
+This feature combined local packs, related searches, images, videos, news, etc. in the main search results.

 - In 2016, the ads in the right rail disappeared.

-Google is becoming a sales facilitator.
-It interjects itself into the sales process and keeps the searcher on Google properties until the final checkout.
+Depending on the industry or the topics, Google is evolving into a sales facilitator – not just a search engine.
+Its goal is to interject itself into the sales process and keep the searcher on Google properties until the final checkout.